Doñana Day Trip - Photo 1

 Doñana Day Trip

-We'll pick you up at your hotel in Seville and head south to begin our day trip.
+We'll pick you up at your hotel in Seville and begin our day trip southwards.

 Following the Guadalquivir river, we'll cross Coria del Río towards the Dehesa de Abajo natural reserve.
-In this protected park, we will go bird spotting, where various species thrive, including the largest European colony of storks.
+In this protected park, we'll go bird spotting, where the wetlands attract various species, including the largest European colony of storks.

-The route then continues southwards in a 4x4, to traverse the Guadalquivir marshes, until we arrive in El Rocio.
-Here, we will visit the Hermitage and its virgin, celebrated every Monday during the Catholic period of Pentecost.
-Additionally, we’ll see the SEO Observatory run by Spain's official ornithological society.
+The route then continues southwards in a 4x4 to traverse the Guadalquivir marshes until we arrive in El Rocio.
+Here we'll visit the Hermitage and its virgin, celebrated every Monday during the Catholic period of Pentecost by hundreds of devotees.
+Additionally, you'll have the opportunity to see the SEO Observatory, run by Spain's official ornithological society.

-Next, we will embark on a walking tour around the Doñana national park, exploring its different palaces.
-After this, you will have free time to eat lunch.
-During summer, a quick dip in the sea is possible, so remember your swimsuit!
+Next, we'll embark on a walking tour around the Doñana national park, exploring different palaces.
+After the tour, you will have free time for lunch, and during summer, a quick dip in the sea is an option - bring your swimsuit!

-After lunch, we will explore the onubense dunes, the largest in all Spain, before returning to Seville.
+After lunch, we'll visit the onubense dunes, the largest in Spain, before returning to Seville.

 Schedule

-The tour's departure depends on sunrise, influencing the start time.
-After reservation, the local provider will contact you with the exact pickup time.
+The tour's departure depends on sunrise, which varies.
+After your reservation, the local provider will contact you with the exact pickup time.

 Hotel pickup

-This tour includes pickup and drop-off at hotels in central Seville.
-If your hotel is outside this area, you will meet at Rastro 12A.
+This tour includes pickup and drop-off at hotels in the center of Seville.
+If your hotel is not in this area, we will meet you at Rastro 12A.

 Included